 If you have ever sought a new job, you are familiar with the routine of putting together a résumé, coordinating one or more interview outfits and practicing answers to tough interview questions.
 You have probably also spent at least some time scouting out newspaper want ads or online job listings.
-While a résumé and proper attire are essential elements of an effective job search, limiting your job seeking efforts to advertised openings is largely a waste of time.
+While a résumé and proper attire are essential elements of an effective job search, limiting your job-seeking efforts to advertised openings is mostly a waste of time.

 What’s worse?
 Many companies use applicant tracking systems, better known as black holes where résumés and applications go to die.
 The hard truth is that when you apply for advertised openings, it’s unlikely that your credentials will ever be considered by a human being – much less result in an interview.